Castlemaine Art Museum: Policy

 While its building was assertively Modern, attitudes prevailing during the 1930s and 1940s meant that the collection of works within remained conservative.
 One artist, and one of the wealthiest, associated with the Gallery, A.M.E.
 Bale was vehement in her distaste for anything 'modern,' echoing the views of then National Gallery of Victoria director James Stuart MacDonald who, of the 1939 Herald exhibition of contemporary French and English painting sponsored by Sir Keith Murdoch, proclaimed, 'They are exceedingly wretched paintings ... putrid meat ... the product of degenerates and perverts ... filth'.
-A demonstration of these conservative values was the Gallery's 1933 commission to have painter W B Mclnnes travel to England to paint portraits of the Duke and Duchess of York (later King George VI).
+A demonstration of these conservative values was the Gallery's 1931 commissioning of James Quinn's painting of the Duchess of York, then in 1933 to have painter W B Mclnnes travel to England to portray the Duke of York (later King George VI).
 Numbers of 20th-century artists represented were members of the conservative, anti-modernist Australian Academy of Art (1937–1946), while others joined its rival the Contemporary Art Society.

 It was not until 1946 with the purchase for 175 guineas (A$13,000 in 2020) of Desolation, painted the same year by Russell Drysdale, a dark expressionist work, that this attitude changed.
 When added to existing holdings of 105 oils, 57 water colours and 76 etchings, drawings and prints, the purchase was welcomed by Clive Turnbull, since 1942 the Murdoch-appointed art critic at the Herald, who considered the cost ...